djienne/ASTER_HFT_Market_Making/README.md

-# Aster Finance DEX Simple Market Making strategy with Python
+# Aster Finance DEX Market Making strategy with Python

 A simple Python high frequency market making bot for the Aster Finance DEX platform using websockets and Rest API calls.